 We arrived at Kimpo about 1700 and were told to wait till two hours later to get briefed, so we had supper.
 At 1900 a representative of the 5th Air Force, a Major, introduced himself and briefed us.
 We were the only crew at this briefing.
-The Major and warned us against mentioning the details of this started by telling us that the mission we were about mission to anyone.
-He said, "Since you are all to fly was a secret mission.
-He then told us we officers, you know the penalty for revealing secret were going to carry out a germ warfare mission.
+The Major started by telling us that the mission we were about to fly was a secret mission.
+He then told us we were going to carry out a germ warfare mission.